System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Composite Robustness: Two-Stage Estimation Method

 In this section, we propose a two-stage estimation method whose objective is to detect large attacks and discard the corresponding time instances to obtain clean data.
-Once clean data are obtained, we leverage a classical least-squares to produce an accurate estimate of the true system.
-Our method is still challenged by attacks whose magnitude is comparable to or smaller than the noise level.
-Such attacks are referred to as \emph{stealthy} and are inherently intractable to detect, since small attacks are information-theoretically indistinguishable from noise.
-Accordingly, we focus on scenarios in which most attacks are sufficiently large to be detected and removed by the proposed filtering procedure.
-We note that this regime cannot be addressed within a one-stage framework, since the proof of Theorem~\ref{thm:onestage} constructs attacks of sufficiently large magnitude to mislead any one-stage estimator (see the sufficiently large $\bar c$ given in \eqref{mfchoice}).
+Once clean data are obtained, we leverage the classical least-squares to produce an accurate estimate of the true system.
+Our theoretical results hold for any noise and attack magnitudes, but the derived estimation bound is significantly tighter when the attacks are large compared to the noise level.
+In other words, our method can still be challenged by attacks whose magnitude is comparable to or smaller than the noise.
+However, an attacker typically aims to maximize the damage to the system, which is often done with large attacks by making the states deviate from their nominal values.
+Since small attacks lack the power to severely impact the system and can safely be treated as noise, our focus on large attacks plus small noise is reasonable in many practical scenarios.
+In such scenarios, our method detects and removes sufficiently large attacks using the proposed filtering procedure.
+We note that this regime cannot be addressed within a one-stage framework, as established in Theorem~\ref{thm:onestage}.
 This demonstrates that our two-stage estimation framework outperforms one-stage estimators.
 We present our framework in Algorithm \ref{algo1}.